-- I Right-click Explicit 5 and choose Duplicate. - 2 In the Settings window for Explicit, locate the Input Entities section. - 3 From the Geometric entity level list, choose Domain. - 4 Click Paste Selection. - 5 In the Paste Selection dialog box, type 1-8 in the Selection text field. - 6 Click OK. - 7 In the Settings window for Explicit, locate the Output Entities section. - 8 From the Output entities list, choose Adjacent boundaries.
+- I Right-click Bolt Holes and choose Duplicate. - 2 In the Settings window for Explicit, type Housing in the Label text field. - 3 Locate the Input Entities section.
+From the Geometric entity level list, choose Domain. - 4 Click Paste Selection. - 5 In the Paste Selection dialog box, type 1-8 in the Selection text field. - 6 Click OK. - 7 In the Settings window for Explicit, locate the Output Entities section. - 8 From the Output entities list, choose Adjacent boundaries.